Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Supplementary Note 1: Finding the equilibration time

-In the SPGPE framework, the critical chemical potential satisfies $\mu_c \ne 0$, implying that the system does not cross the critical point precisely at $t=0$ \cite{Liu_2020}.
-In the standard Kibble-Zurek mechanism (KZM) picture, the freeze-out time is defined relative to the instant the system crosses $\mu_c$ at $t=0$.
-To account for this shift, we evaluate the equilibration time $t_{\text{eq}}$ relative to $t_c$, such that the effective time $(t_{\text{eq}} - t_c)$ scales with the quench time $\tau_Q$ as
+In the standard Kibble-Zurek mechanism (KZM) picture, the freeze-out time is defined relative to the instant the system crosses \updates{the critical chemical potential} $ \updates{\mu_{\rm c}} $ at $t=0$. \updates{ However, in the SPGPE framework, the symmetry-breaking transition happens at some positive chemical potential $\mu_{\rm c}$, whose value is difficult to calculate \cite{Liu_2020}.
+Therefore, we cannot make the system cross the critical point at $t = 0$.
+Instead, we introduce the time shift $t_{\rm c}$, satisfying $\mu \left( t_{\rm c} \right) = \mu_{\rm c}$, as a fitting parameter to test KZ scaling.
+This approach is valid as shown in \cite{Liu_2020} and is easier to test KZ scaling than making the transition occur at $t = 0$ by exactly calculating $\mu_{\rm c}$.} To account for this shift, we evaluate the equilibration time $ t_{\rm eq} $ relative to $ \updates{t_{\rm c}} $, such that the effective time $( t_{\rm eq} - \updates{t_{\rm c}} )$ scales with the quench time $ \updates{\tau_{\Q}} $ as

-where $c_2 = (\mu_c - \mu_i)/(\mu_f - \mu_i)$.
+where $c_2 = ( \updates{\mu_{\rm c}} - \updates{\mu_{\i}} )/( \updates{\mu_{\f}} - \updates{\mu_{\i}} )$.
 For the immiscible phase, the fitting yields $c_1 = 4.57 \pm 0.139$, $b_1 = 0.50 \pm 0.008$, and $c_2 = -0.013 \pm 0.004$, as shown in Fig. \ref{fitting_teq}(a).

 For comparison, we also fit the data without including the shift, using